 Support for Comprehensive Early Childhood Services - Primokiz Pilot in Romania

-The pilot project is a collaboration between the Step by Step Center for Education and Professional Development - CEDP, UNICEF in Romania, the International Step by Step Association - ISSA and the Jacobs Foundation in Switzerland.
+By using the well-established knowledge brought by the Primokiz approach together with the experience and results from the INTESYS project, ISSA continues to work on enabling policies and practices for building integrated early childhood services.
+The Primokiz pilot project in Romania is a collaboration between the Step by Step Center for Education and Professional Development - CEDP, UNICEF in Romania, the International Step by Step Association - ISSA and the Jacobs Foundation in Switzerland.

-The overall objective of the four year project Romania Grows with You is to create a paradigm shift and push the agenda forward in early childhood policies and practice in Romania, targeting children aged birth to six years old, while making the case for the importance of high quality early years services.
+The overall objective of the four-year project Romania Grows with You is to create a paradigm shift and push the agenda forward in early childhood policies and practice in Romania, targeting children aged birth to six years old, while making the case for the importance of high-quality early years services.
+Among other resources, the Primokiz approach will be used to foster the development of a strong and comprehensive network of local decision-making bodies, professionals and public and private actors to work together on analyzing the current situation and developing a common vision and strategy for the early years services provision.
+The approach creates links between health, social care and education sectors and across all relevant institutions and interest groups, vertically and horizontally.
 The initiative uses models and methodologies developed by the partners, including the resources from ISSA and CEPD on supporting quality early childhood development, the Jacobs Foundation’s Primokiz approach and UNICEF’s Early Childhood Development (ECD) resource package.
 This systemic approach with a strong focus on quality is used in two counties in Romania – Bacau and Brasov - in a pilot phase.
 The experiences will feed directly into a national advocacy campaign and efforts to influence policy changes.

 This Primokiz pilot will develop a strong network of administrative, professional and private actors at the local level who will work together to analyze the current situation, develop a vision of future ECD provision, and build links between health, social care and education and across all relevant institutions and interest groups, vertically and horizontally.
 They will adapt existing services or provide new ones as needed to meet the community needs identified in the situation analysis and identify ways to design and implement these.